vmware-archive/Workshop/Lab01/README.md

-# Lab 1 - Pushing ASP.NET Core Application
+# Lab 1 - Running .NET Application on Cloud Foundry

 >In this lab we will publish and push a pre-coded ASP.NET Core MVC application to Cloud Foundry.